smallstack/js2fr/README.md

 `js2fr` will apply a _strict_ schema check when a document is created (assuring that all required properties are present and nothing out of the schema is added), and a _loose_ one on each update (when some properties defined in schema may be missing from the patch object).

+## Common pitfalls
+- The `$id` field is **very important** as it will be used when calling the `isValid` function inside your firestore security rules.
+Make sure it is unique and does not contain any special characters.
+- The firestore.rules must have the LF line ending.
+If you are using Windows, you can convert the file using the following command: `Get-Content firestore.rules -Raw | Set-Content -NoNewline -Encoding UTF8 firestore.rules`

 ## CLI reference

 ```bash